mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 ### Summary

-Katagiri Roshi comments further on whether the point of Zen is actually “to see one’s own nature and realize the Buddha Way.”
-He connects this to a passage from the “Scripture of Mountains and Waters” in *Shobogenzo* which relates to four kinds of misunderstanding of Buddhism, including the one we usually subscribe to.
+Katagiri Roshi comments further on whether the point of Zen is actually “to see one’s own nature (*kenshō*) and realize the Buddha Way.”
+He connects this to a passage from the “Scripture of Mountains and Waters” in *Shobogenzo* which relates to four kinds of misunderstanding of Buddhism.
 The main point of practice is *to achieve continuity of going beyond*.
 We have to pay attention to Buddhist teaching and simultaneously produce creative life, like morning flowers blooming from a trellis.

 ### Transcript